 How much money you’ll need to deposit varies by the type of account you’re opening.
 Some accounts, including Chase’s checking accounts, don’t have an official minimum requirement for opening, but they carry monthly fees that can be waived by maintaining a certain balance in your account.

 Funding Your Chase Bank Account.
-Obviously, you can fund your Chase Bank account by walking into any one of the nearly 4,900 branches and depositing a check or cash.
+Obviously, you can fund your Chase Bank account by walking into any one of the more than 4,700 branches and depositing a check or cash.
 However, you can also initiate a bank-to-bank transfer online, deposit cash or checks into an ATM, or use the Chase app for QuickDeposit.

 Chase Bank Account Options